 Guide to the Terms Shaping 2022: Tokenization, DAO, Memecoin: The amount of new terms minted related to crypto is growing exponentially.
 Learn what they mean.

 By 2021, the digital currency universe experienced accelerated growth, with many trends emerging and not-so-new ones going strong.
 We saw Bitcoin and cryptocurrencies dip into the mainstream as trends such as NFTs, Blockchain gaming, and the metaverse flourished, concepts that expanded to reach the global tech sphere.

 However, this rapid technological evolution comes with a range of new terms that we are often unfamiliar with and can initially be complex to understand.
-This post presents a brief guide to some of the popular concepts that will likely shape the crypto space this 2022.
+This post briefly guides some popular concepts that will likely shape the crypto space in 2022.

-One of the best ever SciFi writers, Neal Stephenson, coined the term "Metaverse" inside a fantastic novel named SnowCrash, published in 1992.
+One of the best SciFi writers, Neal Stephenson, coined the term “Metaverse” in a fantasy novel, SnowCrash, published in 1992.
 It refers to the convergence between physical and virtual worlds in an online space.
 This recent development leverages virtual reality headsets, augmented reality, and NFT to offer users virtual spaces for social interaction, commerce, entertainment, and other things.

 In this post, you can find some exciting considerations on this growing trend: How NFTs relate to intellectual property and its effects on creators.

 The term tokenization refers to creating a digital token, specifically an NFT.
 People often use the concept to describe converting an object (physical or virtual) into a scarce digital asset on the Blockchain.